cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/tags.md

 | 400         | the `contains` parameter was missing or the `limit` parameter was set to a something other than a non-negative number. |
 | 401         | Either the `proxyToken` was not provided, or the value wasn't correct. |

-Upon success, the response body will be a JSON document with `"tags"` and `"success"` fields.
-The `"tags"` field will contain an array of the [tag](#tag) objects whose values contain the fragment from the request.
-The `"success"` field will have the value `true`.
+Upon success, the response body will be a JSON document with a `"tags"` field which will contain an array of the [tag](#tag) objects whose values contain the fragment from the request.

-Upon failure, a JSON document with `"success"` and `"reason"` fields will the returned.
-The `"success"` field will have the value `false`.
-The `"reason"` field will provide a short, human readable explanation of the failure.
+Error responses may include a `reason` field, providing a short, human readable explanation of the failure.

 ### Example